-27. The “rest of the dead” - those who lived and died without knowledge of the LORD - will not be resurrected at the Second Coming.
+27. The “rest of the dead” - those who lived in ignorance or died in immaturity - without knowledge of the LORD - will not be resurrected at the Second Coming.
 They will sleep on in death thru the 7th millennium (Rev. 20:5).
 There are many reasons why one might live and die in ignorance of God.
 Millions died as children.
 Many suffered mental handicap or disability.
 Some lived at a time or in a place where the God of the Bible was not known.
 And for others God was personified as a terrible despot, by parents or authority figures.
 They never learned about the God who “is love”.
 These will be resurrected to continue their lives during the 8th millennium.
 Then they will be taught the truths of God, and they will be invited to enter into covenant with God thru Christ.
 Many will accept this invitation and will become citizens of the “Household of God.”
 This is the great prophecy of The 8th Day!

 Our God is merciful and is not willing that any be lost (2 Peter 3:9).
 We believe that He will afford every human being the opportunity to know Him.
 For those who did not know of Him during the first age, the opportunity will come during The 8th Day.

 28. The Israel of God now includes all who have entered into covenant with God thru Christ.
 We who were once “foreigners” and “aliens from the commonwealth of Israel” have now “become fellow citizens of the household of God” (Romans 11:25, Ephesians 2:12-15).
 We have become adopted children of Abraham - by faith, and are now “heirs according to the promise” (Galatians 3:29).

 Wild branches (Gentile believers) have been grafted into the olive tree (Israel), while most (not all) of the natural branches (native Israelites) have been broken off “because of unbelief” (Jeremiah 11:16, Romans 11:17-25).